Australian politicians are calling for a club to refund a professor who went on a gambling spree.

 Now anti-gambling crusaders, MP Andrew Wilkie and Senator Nick Xenophon want the Raiders venue, where Brown lost the money, in conjunction with the bank to refund the lost money.

 “Regardless of any legal liability the bank or Raiders club might have, surely if they’re good corporate citizens they would understand that they have a clear moral responsibility to remedy the situation and to actually pay that money back to Laurie,” Mr Wilkie said.

-Senator Xenophon is blaming the club for failing to put in place the correct safeguards to protect vulnerable pokies players.
+Senator Xenophon is blaming the club for failing to put in place the correct safeguards to protect Australian pokies players.

 “What happened to Laurie can happen to anyone,” he said.

 “The industry will try and portray it as people having a ‘character flaw or a weakness’ but in reality, the real flaw here is in the design of the machines which are designed to addict, and it highlights the need for urgent reforms.”